-Julie also maintains an active pro bono practice, including representing clients who are seeking asylum and other immigration-related benefits in the United States.
+Julie maintains an active pro bono practice, including representing employers in various matters, as well as representing clients who are seeking asylum and immigration-related benefits in the United States.

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.